chrisnoonan98675/site/README.md

       ### Upgrading to XL Deploy 4.5.0 ###

 The solution is to **not** create anchors manually.
 Let Bootstrap create them based on the heading text.

-## Workflow

-Editors can commit directly on master of the online docs repository.
-Content can be reviewed and approved on the `devdoc` site which refreshes automatically.
-On demand, content can be pushed out to the production site (e.g. via Jenkins).

 ## To do